tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/models/gat_v2/GATv2MPNNGraphUpdate.md

 `kernel_initializer`<a id="kernel_initializer"></a>
 </td>
 <td>
-Can be set to a `kerner_initializer` as understood by `tf.keras.layers.Dense` etc.
+Can be set to a `kernel_initializer` as understood by `tf.keras.layers.Dense` etc.
 </td>
 </tr>